leoafarias/neardb/README.md

 *   any S3 API compatible storage service

 #### Client-side compatibility
-Keep in mind while using this for client side that ACL is done on the bucket/CDN level.
-This is easy to manage on the server side, but could be more challenging on client side.
-That are ways to implement it.
-Open an issue so I can understand a bit about your specific case.
+Keep in mind while using this for client-side that ACL is done on the bucket/CDN level.
+It was designed for edge server use so client implementation can be a bit tricky.
+Open an issue with your specific case, I would love to hear how you plan on using it.
 *   Browser
 *   React Native